andrewaustin/iso/README.md

 Todo
 ----
-* Scrollable map with mouse and keyboard
+* Scrollable map with dragging mouse and arrow keys on keyboard
+  * Map should not scroll beyond bounds
+* Tile Picking
 * FPS counter
 * Preload image resources
 * Minimap